RishithaVegesna/Data-Engineer-Training/README.md

-# Data-Engineer-Training
-Daily progress submissions for data engineer training
+This repository contains daily submissions from the Data Engineering training program conducted by Hexaware (Batch-05)-JULY 2025